vatesfr/xen-orchestra/@xen-orchestra/rest-api/README.md

 `actionsFromBody(['update:name_label', 'update:name_description'])` checks if `name_label` is present in the request body, and then applies the ACL check.
 The same applies to `name_description`.

-`actionsIfNotSelfUser(['read'])` returns the given actions only if the current user is **not** the target user.
-If the current user is the target (self), no actions are returned and the ACL check is skipped entirely.
+`actionIfNotSelfUser(['read'])` returns the given action only if the current user is **not** the target user.
+If the current user is the target (self), no action is returned and the ACL check is skipped entirely.

 #### Guidelines